 The Pin Lock Corny Kegs, also the common form of Cornelius Kegs, have the same diameter as that of the normal Corny kegs.
 The difference between the ball lock and the pin lock is that the pin lock regulates the gas.

-The storage of pin lock, for one, is the same as that of the ball lock and can store up to 53 bottles of 12 oz. beer servings.
+The storage of pin lock, for one, is the same as that of the ball lock and can store up to 53 beers at 12 oz. servings.
 Therefore, this barrel can be used in small gatherings or while gaming between friends.

-Knowing about the types of kegs depending on the size and the number of beer bottles it can hold can help you prepare for your next party.
+Knowing about the types of kegs depending on the size and the number of beers it can hold can help you prepare for your next party.
 Do not forget to share us with your experience in comments.